BYOD

 As a digital citizen, this means we will:

-Digital literacy is the ability to understand and fully participate in the digital world is fundamental to digital citizenship.
+Digital literacy is the ability to understand and fully participate in the digital world and is fundamental to digital citizenship.
 It is the combination of technical and social skills that enable a person to be successful and safe in the information age.

 Digital Device School Expectations